 - uses a lower overall dose of radiation

 TomoTherapy is a type of IMRT.

-To have the treatment you lie on the radiotherapy couch which is moved through a donut-shaped machine.
+For this treatment you lie on the radiotherapy couch which moves through a donut-shaped machine.
 The radiation source in the machine rotates around you in a spiral pattern.
 It is also sometimes called helical tomotherapy.